-The current high growth rate for HFCs will cause significant future warming.
+Fig. 1: Projected growth in HFCs and climate forcing from emissions year, which will cause a doubling every five to seven years.
+HFC growth is accelerating as HFCs are used as substitutes to replace ozone depleting substances (ODSs), and as the demand grows for the appliances that use these refrigerants.
 See Figure 1.
-While HFCs have caused only 1% of total global warming to date, production, consumption, and emissions of these factory-made gases are growing at a rate of 10-15% per year, which will cause a doubling every five to seven years.
-HFC growth is accelerating as HFCs are used as substitutes to replace ozone depleting substances (ODSs), and as the demand grows for the appliances that use these refrigerants.
 HFCs and other fluorinated greenhouse gases are the fastest growing climate pollutants in many countries, including the U.S., E.U., Australia, China, and India.